FestusMutie/gram-clone/README.md

  $ psql

- Then run the following query to create a new database named  instagram
+ Then run the following query to create a new database named  insta

 ```
-create database instagram
+create database insta
 ```

 ## Database diagram